 Yep, I predict, economic nexus will be the “new normal” -- and quite possibly the demise of Quill.

 Interested in a by-state summary of Amazon and/or Economic Nexus type legislation?
-Well then, stay tuned for Part 2 of this update (coming VERY soon) which will include a by-state summary and update of which states have adopted Amazon type legislation (click-through, related party/affiliate nexus), notification & reporting – and/or economic nexus.
+See my 5/23/2017 by-state update of which states have adopted Amazon type legislation (click-through, related party/affiliate nexus), notification & reporting – and/or economic nexus.

 Other recent “Internet Tax / E-Commerce” posts by Sylvia F. Dion, CPA: